We are searching for

 Step #3: Prepare for Problems

 Even if a car is abandoned on your property and you attempt to contact the owner, keeping the vehicle can lead to a host of issues.
 Finding the proper documents, the risk of being taken to small claims court, and the many repairs necessary to make the car street legal are often not worth the trouble.
-Make sure to really consider your options when choosing to keep or purchase an abandoned vehicle.
+Make sure to really consider your options when choosing to keep or purchase an abandoned car.

-Abandoned Vehicle Frequently Asked Questions
+Abandoned Cars Frequently Asked Questions

 Does an Abandoned Car Have an Abandoned Vehicle Title?